Dubai's New Construction Laws and Contractor Rating System 2026

 Here's everything you need to know about the new contractor law Dubai 2025.

-This Dubai construction law update applies to all contractors operating in the emirate, including those in free zones and special development zones such as the Dubai International Financial Centre (DIFC).
-However, infrastructure-related contracting, particularly airport development, may be exempt, pending recommendations from the new regulatory committee.
+Law No. 7 of 2025 represents the most comprehensive update to Dubai construction regulations.
+This law update applies to all contractors operating in the emirate, including those in free zones and special development zones such as the Dubai International Financial Centre (DIFC)

-In support of these reforms, the law introduces the Contracting Activities Regulation and Development Committee.
-It is a powerful new oversight body chaired by a Dubai Municipality representative.
 This committee is tasked with approving contracting activities, assigning regulatory authority, resolving jurisdictional disputes, and implementing a comprehensive code of ethics across the sector.
 Its collaborative framework will bring together key public and private stakeholders.

 According to the Dubai construction law update, Dubai Municipality has been directed to establish a centralized, integrated electronic registry.
 Linked to the Invest in Dubai platform, this e-registry will catalog contractors by field (e.g., construction, demolition) and issue professional competency certificates to qualified personnel.
 This digitization push forms a cornerstone of the emirate's modernization drive.